WassimBenzarti/bitdev-vscode-extension/README.md

 > Notice: This is a unofficial extension made by Wassim Benzarti

-## This extension is still under development
+### :construction: This extension is still under development

 ## Getting started
 ### Step 0: Things to keep in mind